2018–19 Heart of Midlothian F.C. season

-The 2018–19 season was the 122nd season of competitive football by Heart of Midlothian (Hearts) with the team participating in the Scottish Premiership.
-Hearts are playing their fourth consecutive season in the top tier of Scottish football, having been promoted from the Scottish Championship at the end of the 2014–15 season.
+The 2018–19 season was the 138th season of competitive football by Heart of Midlothian (Hearts) with the team participating in the Scottish Premiership.
+Hearts were playing their fourth consecutive season in the top tier of Scottish football, having been promoted from the Scottish Championship at the end of the 2014–15 season.
 They reached the Semi-final of the Scottish League Cup and reached the Final of the Scottish Cup.

 Results and fixtures

 Friendlies

-Hearts will return for pre-season training on 21 June, with the first preseason friendly scheduled to take place against Arbroath at the start of July.
-Further preseason friendlies are scheduled to take place against Dumbarton, Partick Thistle, Queen of the South and Forfar Athletic.
+Hearts returned for pre-season training on 21 June, with the first preseason friendly scheduled to take place against Arbroath at the start of July.
+Further preseason friendlies were played against Dumbarton, Partick Thistle, Queen of the South and Forfar Athletic.
 A scheduled trip to Germany for a training camp was cancelled.

-During the winter break Hearts travelled to Murcia for a five-day training camp.
-Whilst in Spain they are scheduled to play a bounce game against Lokeren.
+During the winter break Hearts travelled to Murcia for a five-day training camp, playing a bounce game against Lokeren.

 Premiership

 The Scottish Premiership fixture list was announced on 15 June 2018.
 Hearts began the season with a 4–1 away victory against Hamilton Academical at New Douglas Park.